10 Ways to Deal With Micro Stress

 It is stressful to engage in conflictual conversations, perceive relationships as distrustful, feel responsible for others’ success, or interact with negative people.

-Lastly, micro-stresses arise from interactions that challenge our sense of self and undermine our values that direct our home and workplace actions.
+Lastly, micro-stresses arise from interactions that challenge our sense of self and undermine the values that direct our home and workplace actions.

 When this friction occurs, we feel emotionally exhausted.
 People damage your self-confidence and feelings of worth or impose objectives that conflict with your values and disturb your network, as examples of these stressors.